Blog

-Drew Schmitt, GRIT lead analyst and an experienced ransomware negotiator for GuidePoint Security, provided some insights.
+Drew Schmitt, GRIT lead analyst and an experienced ransomware negotiator for GuidePoint Security, provided the following insights:

 Ransomware negotiators do a massive analysis of ransomware taxonomy and how they are related to different ransomware gangs.
 Based on their study and research, ransomware negotiators categorize ransomware attack groups into four buckets.